Jakubzik/rremind/manpage_template.md

 : list appointments on the given date.
 Date format is ISO (2025-4-25) or German (25.4.2024).

 **when [searchterm]**,
 : list future appointments containing the search-term.
+Only appointments with a specific date are retrieved.

+**when_was [searchterm]**,
+: list past appointments containing the search-term (by looking through the archive).
+Only appointments with specific dates are retrieved.

 **help**,
 : show brief help message